 Leuluai (pictured top) held the record as the Warriors’ youngest-ever first-grader for more than a year after being blooded off the bench early in 2003 – two months shy of his 18th birthday.
 He reappeared 10 weeks later as Stacey Jones’ halves partner and featured in the No.6 throughout the club’s charge to the preliminary final.

 He became one of New Zealand youngest Test reps later that season, coming off the pine in an upset win over Australia only a few months after turning 18.
-The half/hooker played 85 NRL games across two stints for the Warriors and has turned out in 39 Tests in a Kiwis career spanning 15 seasons.
+The half/hooker played 85 NRL games across two stints for the Warriors and has turned out in 40 Tests in a Kiwis career spanning 15 seasons.
 Leuluai is still plugging away for Wigan, taking his tally of games in England past the 300 mark.

 1. Cooper Vuna (2004) – 17 years and 47 days